mainkoon81/ooo-Minkun-Model-Collection-I/README.md

 ### `Regularization` in Cost Function
 <img src="https://user-images.githubusercontent.com/31917400/53965694-969dea80-40e9-11e9-908a-44afe2a488e1.jpg" />

- - Idea: Take the complexity of the model into account when we calculate the error.
+ - __Idea:__ Take the complexity of the model into account when we calculate the error.
 If we find a way to increment the error by some function of the `coefficients`, it would be great because in some way the complexity of our model will be added into the error so a complex model will have a larger error than a simple model.
 We respect that the simpler model have a tendency to generalize better.
  - **L1 regularization** is useful for `feature selection`, as it tends to turn the less relevant weights into zero.

-## Q. What happens if we punish the complicated model too little or too much ?
+## Q. so why do we punish our coefficient(slope)?
- - a model to send the rocket to the moon or a medical model have very **little room for error** so we're ok with some complexity.
- - a model to recommend potential friends have **more room for experimenting** and need to be simpler and faster to run on big data.
+ - When our model looks so complex, the model sometimes suffer from **high variance**, so...we punish.
+ - In the presence of multicollinearity b/w our coefficients, the model will suffer from **high variance**, so...we punish.
  - For every case, we have to tune how much we want to punish complexity in each model.
-This can be fixed with a parameter called 'lambda'.
+This is fixed with a parameter `λ`.
    - If having a small `λ`: multiply the complexity error by a small `λ` (won't swing the balance - "complex model is fine".)
+     - A model to send the rocket to the moon or a medical model have very **little room for error** so we're ok with some complexity.
    - If having a large `λ`: multiply the complexity error by a large `λ` (punishes the complex model more - "simple model".)
+     - A model to recommend potential friends have **more room for experimenting** and need to be simpler and faster to run on big data.
 <img src="https://user-images.githubusercontent.com/31917400/39946131-e7c5a1da-5564-11e8-83f5-3f2e8e7c021d.jpg" />

 **`λ`**, a regularization parameter controls a **trade off** between two different goals